Top five best smartwatches for fitness

 Water resistance

 If you want to use your smartwatch for tracking swimming or for exercising outside, you’ll need to check the water resistance or waterproof rating.
-For a breakdown of these ratings, see our guide on fitness watches and activity trackers for swimming [LINK ONCE IT’S FIXED]
+For a breakdown of these ratings, see our guide on fitness watches and activity trackers for swimming.

 Accuracy